 If you use CPI Option 1 or CPI Option 2 with Opt-In, unless you have a medical or religious exemption to immunizations, you are required to submit evidence of immunizations when submitting your CPI Form A for the first time.
 If you have a medical or religious reason for not immunizing your children, you are expected to submit the Iowa Department of Public Health Certificate of Immunization Exemption Form with your initial CPI Form.

-The Iowa Code section governing childhood immunizations states that diphtheria, pertussis, tetanus, poliomyelitis, rubeola, rubella, chickenpox, and hepatitis type B – and, effective in 2017, meningococcal (A, C, W, Y, for students in 7th–12th grades) – are required for children enrolled in accredited schools or under competent private instruction.
+The Iowa Code section governing childhood immunizations states that the following vaccinations are required for children enrolled in accredited schools or under competent private instruction with reporting requirements:

 The current required immunizations in Iowa and other related information can be accessed on this page on the Iowa Department of Health's website.

 Parents need to be well informed about immunizations.
 You can find helpful information about immunizations on the internet, and there are numerous books available on this subject.
 We recommend that you educate yourself about this important issue.